 2. Martin Luther King, Jr. National Historic Park

+Many of the fun things to do in Atlanta can also be somber.
 The Martin Luther King, Jr. National Historic Park features several prominent places from the civil rights leader’s life.
-These include the home he grew up in and the Ebenezer Baptist Church, where both he and his father served as pastors.
-You can also find museums on desegration and the American Civil Rights Movement, the “I Have a Dream” International World Peace Rose Garden, and the International Civil Rights Walk of Fame.
+By following the Civil Rights Walk of Fame, you’ll discover the home King grew up in and the Ebenezer Baptist Church, where he served as pastor.
+You can also find the “I Have a Dream” International World Peace Rose Garden and the International Civil Rights Walk of Fame.
 The 35-acre district is among Atlanta’s most popular tourist attractions.

-Martin Luther King, Jr. was of course the foremost leader of the Civil Rights Movement, orchestrating the Montgomery, Alabama Bus Boycott of 1955, nonviolent protests in Birmingham, Alabama in 1963, and the famous March on Washington that same year.
-He was notable for strictly adhering to practices of nonviolence and civil disobedience in order to help gain equality for African-Americans during a time of extreme racism and systemic segregation.
+Martin Luther King, Jr. was the foremost leader of the Civil Rights Movement.
+He orchestrated the Montgomery, Alabama Bus Boycott of 1955, nonviolent protests in Birmingham, Alabama in 1963, and the famous March on Washington that same year.
+While he organized many protests, he was notable for strictly adhering to practices of nonviolence and civil disobedience.
+Using these methods, he was able to help gain equality for African-Americans during a time of extreme racism and systemic segregation.

-The historic park sees many events in honor of Martin Luther King, Jr., particularly on MLK Day (the third Monday in January, typically between the 15th and the 21st), during Black History Month (February), and on the anniversary of his assassination (April 4th).
+The historic park sees many events in honor of Martin Luther King, Jr. Particularly on MLK Day (the third Monday in January, typically between the 15th and the 21st), during Black History Month (February), and the anniversary of his assassination (April 4th).

 Pro Tip: The Atlanta Streetcar connects Centennial Olympic Park to the Martin Luther King, Jr. National Historic Park.